-This Event Expert article focuses on your event day team and the ‘how to’ of recruiting and working with event teams that really do deliver.
+This Event Expert article focuses on your event teams and ‘how to’ recruit and work with event teams: that really do deliver.
 These guys and gals are vital and any time spent getting the right people on board is in my book, time well spent.

 Aren’t you lot supposed to be helping me run this event: Am I not paying you enough?